-These days we’re forced to have supper with our kids.
+These days my wife and I are forced to have supper with our kids.
 Family suppers are the foundation of a home education that we’ve enjoyed denying them for a long time.
 It was nice to have them out of the way so that their mother and I could drink wine in peace and say nasty things about other people.
 Now that we’re eating together, the bickering I can remember from my own childhood is replaying itself.

 “I don’t like red peppers,” my son declares and steps away from the table.
 “I’m not eating them.”

 JD holds his plate at a distance and pulls the beginnings of a face.

 “You’re twelve,” his mother says.
 “You can’t eat only the chicken.”

 Mia stares at him for a few seconds to contain herself.